anabaei/codeCore/Day42_API_Rails/read.md

 * Then inside the serialize folder it creates one file with rendering only id
 * Now if we recal that url then we only see the ids!
 #### Add more attributes in json
-* Inside serializerio question sriailize we add title and also can assign associateion to it and be specific about what parts of association we want to be displayed. as here we want only names of users
+* Inside add title and also can assign associateion to it and be specific about what parts of association we want to be displayed. as here we want only names of users
 ```ruby
 class
  attributes :id, :title